 The HOF told us she has had to constantly adapt her school's RSE curriculum because what children are being exposed to and experiencing is changing as often as "every month".

-"It is so scary to hear what the kids want to talk about... the stuff that they're experiencing and trying to wade through and get their head around... is more and more complex." - Head of Faculty
+66It is so scary to hear what the kids want to talk about... the stuff that they're experiencing and trying to wade through and get their head around... is more and more complex.
+99